Naotsun19B/PulldownBuilder/README.md

 [Naotsun](https://twitter.com/Naotsun_UE)

 ## History

+- (2022/11/08) v1.8
+  Fixed a crash when searching for a node when the editor language is other than English
+  Fixed a bug that pin value becomes invalid data
+  Fixed a bug that the search field did not work properly
+  Added support for UE5.1

 - (2022/07/07) v1.7
   Changed to pass the object with the variable being edited and the variable being edited to the argument of `GetPulldownRows` of `PulldownListGenerator`